Milovan Vidaković: Early life

 Milovan Vidaković was born in May 1780 in the village of Nemenikuće, in the Kosmaj area of Serbia.
 For generations the ancestors of Vidaković had been haiduks, and he himself would have joined the armed freedom-fighters had his father not entrusted him to the care of Momir Vidaković, an uncle, in Irig.
 When he was nine, his father took Milovan to Irig in the Srem region of the Vojvodina, because of the outbreak of hostilities between the Austro-Russian alliance and the Ottoman Turks in the War of 1787–91.

-Vidaković started school in Irig and then continued to further his education at Temesvar, Novi Sad, Szeged, and Kežmarok.
-He studied at the Piarists' Gymnasium in Szeged, the capital of the county of Csongrad in Hungary.
+Vidaković started school in Irig and then continued to further his education at Temesvár, Novi Sad, Szeged, and Késmárk.
+He studied at the Piarists' Gymnasium in Szeged, the capital of the county of Csongrád in Hungary.
 His education involved the traditional study of Church Slavonic, Greek and Latin classics together with philosophy and philology in a modern atmosphere of rationalism.
-Later, at the Piarist College in Kežmarok, Hungary, he made rapid progress, especially in jurisprudence, though preferring the study of languages (Latin, German, French), history, literature, judicial science and philosophy.
-Public education was the career which seemed to lie open to Vidaković after he graduated from the Evangelical Lyceum in Kežmarok.
+Later, at the Piarist College in Késmárk, Hungary, he made rapid progress, especially in jurisprudence, though preferring the study of languages (Latin, German, French), history, literature, judicial science and philosophy.
+Public education was the career which seemed to lie open to Vidaković after he graduated from the Evangelical Lyceum in Késmárk.

 Career

 In 1814 in Budapest, Vidaković published the first volume of "Ljubomir u Jelisijumu" (Ljubomir in Elisium), inspired by Jean-Jacques Rousseau's Emile, or On Education.
 Like his previous novels, this was an adventure story, with the usual sentimental, moral-didactic digressions.
 The volume is remarkable, however, for the twenty-page introductory essay, "Observation on the Serbian Language," dated October 1813.
-The opening statement suggests that the author was not unaware of the articles on the Serbian literary language published by Jernej Kopitar in the German press.
+The opening statement suggests that the author was aware of the articles on the Serbian literary language published by Jernej Kopitar in the German press.
 "Now we who begin to write a little for our people find ourselves in rather unpleasant times; they criticize us more for our language than for our work, but they are right too; it is the duty of the translator, as well as the writer himself, to pay as much attention to his language as to the thing he is expressing in it."

 Vidaković has been generally described by critics of his opus as a solitary figure, out of harmony with the spirit of his time and often directly opposed to it.
 Yet in the context of social conditions of his time, and of the studies then flourishing, he appears as having been thoroughly in touch with them.
 The new spirit among the Serbs of Vojvodina that took hold then was known as Dositejism, coined after Dositej Obradović, who became popular among his people for criticizing the Serbian Orthodox Church hierarchy for their old-fashioned ways.
 His views had been espoused by most intellectuals but were bitterly opposed by the Orthodox hierarchy, especially after the accession of Stefan Stratimirović as Metropolitan Bishop of Karlovci in 1790.
 Serbian literary critic Pavle Popović outlines Dositejism thus: